tiepdotme/team3128.github.io/_posts/2019-11-21-preseason-update.markdown

 Narwhals: If you want to buy merch, please DM @Arya or @Francesca on Slack!

-**Upcoming Outreach Events**

-Gromit and our blessing of narwhals will be appearing one last time before build season at the 2019 STEAM Maker Festival on Saturday, December 7.
-Don't miss this opportunity to interact with our robot and learn more about the team!
-You can learn more about the STEAM Maker Festival [here](https://sansmf.org/).

 **Past Outreach**

 Last month, we attended Battle at the Border, and more recently, Solana Beach School District's annual STREAM Fest.